2026-02-24 · Sigil Language Team

 Why Sigil Uses the # Length Operator

-One of Sigil's early syntax decisions was how to express length for strings and lists.
+One of Sigil's early syntax decisions was how to express length for strings, lists, and maps.
 Many languages expose several competing forms: a built-in function, a property, or type-specific helpers.
 That flexibility is familiar, but it also creates representational noise.
 Sigil is trying to remove that kind of choice.

 The Problem